 In field operations, team management, sometimes called operations management, is especially important.
 The goal, to maximize service levels while controlling and reducing costs, is complex.
 Coordinating the activities of personnel who are physically distant from each other involves coping with a range of timing issues and communication problems that are not present with in-house staff.
-The solutions to these problems have been honed through years of hybrid workforce management experience.
+The solutions to these problems have been honed through years of blended workforce management experience.
 Try these options to better manage the workforce.

-- Contracts--managing obligations, warranties, sales and fulfillment of service contracts.
-The business obligations of operations management includes maintaining a rate of contract renewals and maximizing revenues.
+- Contracts: managing obligations, warranties, sales, and fulfillment of service contracts.
+The business obligations of operations management include maintaining a rate of contract renewals and maximizing revenues.

-Many organizations are evolving into hybrid workforce operations as they move away from nine-to-five employees.
-Field staff are characteristically either remote solitary employees or small teams relying on their own initiative an company provided mobile tools and information to solve the problems they are tasked to complete.
+Many organizations are evolving into blended workforce operations as they move away from nine-to-five employees.
+Field staff is characteristically either remote solitary employees or small teams relying on their own initiative and company-provided mobile tools and information to solve the problems they are tasked to complete.

 Operations Management Software:

 In order to be useful, operations management software has to fulfill two fundamental needs of field workers.
-Software for operations management has to be fully portable.
-The software has to integrate its data-base modules with its communications module.
+Software for operations management has to be fully mobile.
+The software has to integrate its database modules with its communications module.
 Therefore, the software must:

 - Unite the team: optimizing communication and information exchange.
-Equipment and parts inventory information should be available to field workers through an easy to read dashboard system.
-Instructions to field workers should be presented in text as well as audio.
+Equipment and parts inventory information should be available to field workers through an easy-to-read dashboard system.
+Instructions to field workers should be presented in the text as well as audio.
 It should log contacts so that records could be audited later.

 - Provide basic office functions accessible to workers in the field.
 Operations management software should integrate seamlessly with other business and accounting software packages.
-Information critical to the work of each field operator has to be presented in clear form from any platform including smart phone.
-Field operations software can include entitlement, service and maintenance contract offers, billing or payment acceptance to make interactions with customers easier.
+Information critical to the work of each field operator has to be presented in clear form from any platform including smartphones.
+Field operations software can include entitlement, service, and maintenance contract offers, billing, or payment acceptance to make interactions with customers easier.
 The software has to have appropriate security for financial information transfer.
-In many cases, the software has to have off-line capability for filing reports to be later filed.
+In many cases, the software has to have the offline capability for filing reports to be later filed.